 Endpoint Protection is Vital for Any Situation

-Endpoint protection protects individual devices from network attacks, as well as other kinds of threats.
-Even if your network is compromised, endpoint protection will detect if a strange device tries to connect with your company’s devices.
+Endpoint protection protects individual devices from network attacks, as well as other kinds of security threats.
+Even if your network or access point is compromised, endpoint protection will detect if a strange device tries to connect with your company’s devices.
 It can protect information by giving hackers another obstacle to get past after breaking into your network.

 Most of the time, endpoint protection comes in the form of basic firewalls and antivirus software.
 Yet, you could also cover cameras or hide screens to physically protect information.
 Not all of your company’s cybersecurity needs to be digital!